I started losing my hair when I was 18/19. I shaved it all off and it never grew back.

 By this time, I’d spent about 12 weeks under a hat.
 I’d look in the mirror and think ‘why have I done this’?
 It’s a horrific experience to go through.

 I was finally able to come to Brandwood for treatment in May.
-I realised what a mistake I’d made following the big company name, I should’ve looked harder for Paul & Simon.
+I realised what a mistake I’d made following the big company name, I should’ve looked harder.
 They were immediately dedicated to helping me out.
 They’d be messaging me the night before I went for laser, wishing me luck.
 To send me a message at midnight saying, ‘good luck for tomorrow’, when they were some of the very few people that knew, it gave me that extra boost and the belief that I’d now made the right decision.
 They’re like friends to me now, I’d recommend anyone to Brandwood.
 Do your homework but you won’t need to if you just come to Brandwood

 I’ve become more confident again.
 Spending all that time hiding away I put a stone and a half on in weight, I’ve now dropped that and I’m back at the gym.
 Brandwood have basically saved my life from the hell I went through.
 When you go to Brandwood you’re going to get ‘second-to-none’ treatment, I guarantee it.
 When you walk out that door you’re not going to be unhappy with the result you get, 100%.